RomainCtl/RecoFinement/docs/developers/installation.md

 ```
 make init
 ```
-Import our datas (may take some time depending on your internet connection)
+Import our data (may take some time depending on your internet connection)
 ```
 cd ./datas
 git lfs pull